-- Injury prevention and harm reduction activities focusing on the leading causes of childhood death and injury.
+- Injury prevention and harm reduction activities focusing on the leading causes of childhood illness, injury and death.

 - Development of comprehensive quality health indicators focused on the care of children and families.

-Improve access to comprehensive primary, chronic and acute care services for all children and adolescents through support and advocacy for:
+Goal 2: Improve access to comprehensive primary, chronic, acute and specialty care services for all children and adolescents through support and advocacy for:

 - Removal of barriers that prevent families from obtaining affordable and comprehensive child health insurance coverage.

 - Removal of barriers that prevent access to qualified pediatric providers.

 - Removal of barriers that prevent access to pediatric home health care, hospice and other community based